GSA/piv-guides/_networkconfig/0_index.md

 ## Configuration Checklist

-There are five configuration categories to review with your colleagues:
+There are five configuration categories to review with your colleagues.
+All five includes steps that need to be completed and it's best to review and complete in this order:

 - [Network Ports and Protocols]({{site.baseurl}}/networkconfig/ports/)
 - [Domain Controllers]({{site.baseurl}}/networkconfig/domaincontrollers/)